tinrocket/TRMobileScreen/README.md

 ### The Fix
-This project has a subclass, TRMobileScreen, that works around these layout events inconsistencies.
+This project has a subclass, TRMobileScreen, that works around these layout event inconsistencies.

 The Opening event will only fire after the layout engine has unpacked and placed screen controls: